April 27, 1937 – Sandy Dennis:

 By 1968, Dennis was a big box office draw and the darling of the critics.
 Brooks Atkinson, the NY Times theatre critic wrote:

 Yet, her maddening mannerisms also attracted notice.
 Dennis was described as giving neurotic and mannered performances; her signature style included running words together and oddly stopping and starting sentences, suddenly going up and down octaves as she spoke, and fluttering her hands.
-She was the only actor I know of who would take pause in the middle of an “uh”.
+She was the only actor I know of who would take a pause in the middle of an “uh”.

 The New Yorker‘s great film critic Pauline Kael wrote: